 Having moved several times in my life, I usually do most of the work myself and get my relatives to help with the heavier items.
 This is usually cheaper, and you don’t have to worry about strangers moving or touching your items, the awkwardness if something is damaged and you can do it at your own pace – which is usually quite slow.

 However, I found that the last time I moved, I felt incessantly guilty about asking my family members to help lug my heavy washing machine and sofa about in the rain!
 Items got wet and damaged and the whole event was very stressful for everyone.
 I think that hiring a removal firm is a must.
-After all, they’re properly trained to do this kind of things, every day.
-And they’ll do all the hard work for you.
-Keep everything dry and probably complete the move in just one trip.
-With no tables and chairs tied precariously to the roof of your car either!
+After all, they’re properly trained to do this kind of thing, every day.
+And they’ll do all the hard work for you, like keeping everything dry!
+Plus, they will probably complete the move in just one trip, with no tables and chairs tied precariously to the roof of your car either!
 If something gets damaged, you’ll usually get some sort of compensation too.
+If you happen to be in Georgia, https://www.atlantahomemovers.com/ has great reviews.

 Start the packing process early